hxy9243/hxy9243.github.io/source/_posts/2025-10-2025-Job-Search-Experience.md

 - Take home exercise in limited time, use as much AI as you want.
 - Onsite chat with founders.

-Coding rounds is becoming more interesting.
-I cannot disclose too much details, but I noticed a few interesting trends:
+Coding rounds are becoming more interesting.
+I cannot disclose too many details, but I noticed a few interesting trends:

-- Traditional companies use LeetCode more, Nvidia, Amazon, TikTok, Meta, etc. They follow the abovementioned procedure pretty closely.
+- Traditional companies use LeetCode more, such as Nvidia, Amazon, TikTok, Meta, etc. They follow the abovementioned procedure pretty closely.
 - Startups are somehow getting much more creative with testing coding skills.
 From my experience they might ask you to:
 	- Implement an actual small system or component, derived from a real system, to show your coding skills.
 And write test cases to verify your solution.
 It often comes with levels of updated requirements and levels of complexity.
 	- Dig deep into a specific area (Python thread, ML knowledge, PyTorch knowledge, debugging thought process), e.g. to design a small system with multiple threads and handle synchronization.